Abdul0925/Facebook-Login-Page/README.md

 ## Note

-This repository my first HTML and CSS project.
+This repository is my first HTML and CSS project.
 I will continue to create more projects like this.
 ## Getting Started

 1. Clone the Repo